joshhornby/joshhornby.github.io/_posts/2021-01-10-notes-on-a-managers-path.md

 ## "One-on-one meetings with your manager are an essential feature of a good working relationship."

-Fournier makes the case for one-on-ones early and often—and she's right to do so.
+Fournier makes the case for one-on-ones early and often, and she's right to do so.

 She identifies two core purposes: